Anglo-Irish Treaty: Negotiations

 Days after the truce that ended the Anglo-Irish War, de Valera met Lloyd George in London four times in the week starting 14 July.
 Lloyd George sent his initial proposals on 20 July that were very roughly in line with the treaty that was eventually signed.
 This was followed by months of delay until October, when the Irish delegates set up headquarters in 22 Hans Place, Knightsbridge.

 The first two weeks of the negotiations were spent in formal sessions.
 Upon the request of Arthur Griffith and Michael Collins, the two delegations began informal negotiations, in which only two members of each negotiating team were allowed to attend.
-On the Irish side, these members were always Collins and Griffith, while on the British side, Austen Chamberlain always attended, though the second British negotiator would vary from day to day.
+On the Irish side, these members were always Collins and Griffith however Griffith had an ongoing illness which meant at times he had to turn over Irish leadership to Collins.
+Collins admitted that he did not have the temperament and experience for that type of diplomacy and that he lacked patience.
+On the British side, Austen Chamberlain always attended, though the second British negotiator would vary from day to day.
 In late November, the Irish delegation returned to Dublin to consult the cabinet according to their instructions, and again on 3 December.
 Many points still had to be resolved, mainly surrounding the form of an oath to the monarch, but it was clear to all the politicians involved by this stage that a unitary 32-county Irish Republic was not on offer.